Assassin's Creed: Story arcs

 By the time of Assassin's Creed Unity, Abstergo has begun distributing the Animus technology via a video game console called the Helix, tapping into an extensive, unaware player base to help them locate the remains of various Sages as part of the Phoenix Project, an attempt to recreate the genetic structure of the Isu.
-The player character is recruited into the Assassins and tasked with exploring the memories of Arno Dorian, an Assassin during the French Revolution, so that the modern-day Assassins can retrieve the body of a Sage and hide it from Abstergo.
+The player character is recruited by the Assassins and tasked with exploring the memories of Arno Dorian, an Assassin during the French Revolution, so that the modern-day Assassins can retrieve the body of a Sage and hide it from Abstergo.
 Despite the Assassins' efforts, by the start of Assassin's Creed Syndicate, Abstergo has collected enough DNA samples from other Sages to move forward with the Phoenix Project.
 The player character is again contacted by the Assassins and relives the memories of Jacob and Evie Frye, twin Assassins from Victorian England, to find a Piece of Eden that Abstergo requires for the next phase of the Phoenix Project.
 Although the Assassins beat the Templars to it, the latter manage to steal the Piece of Eden and escape with it, whereupon it is revealed that Juno is manipulating various Abstergo employees to further her plans of being resurrected.
 (Note: This story arc was later concluded in the 2017–2018 Assassin's Creed: Uprising comic book miniseries, in which the Assassins and Templars form a truce to defeat Juno's followers, the Instruments of the First Will, and stop their plans to resurrect her.)

 A new storyline is introduced in Assassin's Creed Origins focusing on Abstergo researcher Layla Hassan.
 While on an assignment to recover an artifact from Egypt, Layla stumbles upon the remains of the Medjay Bayek and his wife Aya, co-founders of the Hidden Ones, the Assassins' precursors.
 Against Abstergo's orders, Layla uses her personal Animus to relive Bayek's and Aya's memories, causing the Templars to mark her for death.
-She is rescued by William Miles, who then invites her to join the Assassins for her own protection.
+She is rescued by William Miles, who then invites her to join the Assassins.
 In Assassin's Creed Odyssey, Layla recovers the Spear of Leonidas, an Isu artifact from which she extracts the DNA of Leonidas' grandchildren, Alexios and Kassandra.
 Through their memories, Layla locates the Staff of Hermes Trismegistus, another Piece of Eden, which is guarded by one of the siblings (canonically Kassandra), still alive due to being sustained by the Staff.
 Kassandra relinquishes the Staff to Layla, who is prophesied to one day restore balance to the world, and passes away.